 When you drive a car, you use a lot of your car functions in order for you to properly utilize your vehicle.
 A driver must know how to use the steering wheel, pedals, and gearshift.
 It is essential to know how to use these parts as they make the car actually move and get you from point A to point B. Now, what about the parking lights?
 When do we actually need to use them?
 Come to think about it, even though they are called as such, drivers do not necessarily need to use them when they are actually parking their vehicle.
 Let’s first define what are parking lot lights and figure out the right time to actually use these lights.

 What Are Parking Lights?

-Simply put, parking lights (often times referred to as parking lamps) are those lights you see attached near the headlights.
+Simply put, parking lights (oftentimes referred to as parking lamps) are those lights you see attached near the headlights.
 It must be noted though that not all models have these lights at the front of their vehicle.
-There are some models that have these lights located at the rear of their vehicle.
+There are some models that have these lights located at the rear of their vehicles.

 Traditionally, parking lights were called sidelights.
 Sidelights actually had a better function.
 Back in the day, sidelights had a separate OS (operating system) in the vehicle.
 They actually had to be operated separately from the vehicle’s headlights.
 This was basically done so that should the headlights somehow fail, the sidelights would still be able to function as a backup.
 It was a great feature too as sidelights didn’t need a lot of power to operate because they weren’t too bright.
 And you could switch your sidelights from one side of your car to the other.